jturner314/engineering-equations/README.md

 ## Sheets

-I currently have created equations sheets for the following subjects:
+So far, I have created equations sheets for the following subjects:
 - Fluid Mechanics

+## Building

+The easiest way to build the equations sheets is to use `latexmk`.
+To build all of them, simply run:

+    $ latexmk

+or specify an individual sheet by its name, e.g.:

+    $ latexmk fluid-mechanics

+`latexmk` can also rebuild the sheets continuously as the source files are updated.
+To do this, add the `-pvc` option, e.g.:

+    $ latexmk -pvc

 ## License